corehunter/corehunter3/data.md

 ## Supported data types
 Core Hunter 3 supports multiple types of genetic marker data, phenotypic traits and precomputed distance matrices.
 Data can be loaded from files and, when using the R package, from data frames and matrices.
 Both comma separated `csv` and tab separated `txt` files can be used.

+#### Usage of quotes

+In all data file formats described below, ids, names, and any other text values can be optionally wrapped in single (`'`) or double (`"`) quotes.
+Any unquoted surrounding whitespace is removed.
+Text values containing single quotes need to be wrapped in double quotes, and vice versa.
+Therefore, values containing both single and double quotes are not allowed.

 ### Genetic marker data

 Genotypes can be provided in various formats.